 Distribution of Fresh Water from Government or Humanitarian Agencies

 In the aftermath of a disaster, water supplies may be sent from government or relief organizations to provide safe drinking water for those in need.
-This is a valuable resource which is desperately needed in many situations.
+This is a valuable resource that is desperately needed in many situations.

 Standing in line to receive any type of assistance, especially water, can be extremely dangerous.
-People waiting for basic needs such as water are going to be thirsty, tired, cranky and desperate.
+People waiting for basic needs such as water are going to be thirsty, tired, cranky, and desperate.
 Do the best that you can to be self-reliant so that you can avoid depending on this resource.

 Local Bodies of Water

 Stagnant water in lakes or ponds may be contaminated with pollutants.
 Avoid water in marshes and swampy areas when possible.
-Flood waters are highly contaminated.
+Floodwaters are highly contaminated.

 Consider any water that you are able to collect as contaminated and purify it.
 Visit our post Making Water Safe to Drink: 7 Disinfection Techniques to better understand the dangers that may be lurking in your water supply and for clear instructions on how to purify it and make water safe to drink.

-There are times when you may not be able to locate the ideal fresh water source and you will need to be prepared to deal with what you have and make it safe to use.
+There are times when you may not be able to locate the ideal freshwater source and you will need to be prepared to deal with what you have and make it safe to use.

 Most of us have been spoiled with an abundant resource of clean, safe drinking water.
 It may be hard to imagine life without being able to turn on the kitchen faucet and watch clear water flow from the tap.
-Reality is that water could be gone in an instant, leaving you without a basic necessity to survive.
+The reality is that water could be gone in an instant, leaving you without a basic necessity to survive.